 The Tiny Project house is our attempt to live a simpler, more conscious, debt-free life, and in doing so help to set an example and educate the community about alternative, affordable, more sustainable ways of living.
 Though we have a reasonably good parking place now, it won’t last forever, and we need to begin looking for our next place to call home.
 We have a few simple needs in order to live in our tiny house.
 Please continue reading below for more details about our needs and what we can offer in return.

-Our ideal parking spot would be in Marin County, in the Fairfax/San Anselmo area, preferably within biking distance to town.
-Anjali is starting to work in the area, so we’d like to minimize her commute.
+Our ideal parking spot would be as close to downtown Sebastopol as possible, or Marin County, in the Fairfax or Inverness areas, preferably within biking distance to a town.

 Desired “move-in” date